chaoting-sun/simple-image-uploader/README.md

 _d.
 Test the server by [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [Postman](https://www.postman.com/)_

 **REST Client** is a VS code plugin used to send HTTP request and view the response in VS code directly.
-[The post](https://medium.com/bitsrc/vs-codes-rest-client-plugin-is-all-you-need-to-make-api-calls-e9e95fcfd85a) exhaustively introduced how we use it in multiple situations.
+[The post](https://medium.com/bitsrc/vs-codes-rest-client-plugin-is-all-you-need-to-make-api-calls-e9e95fcfd85a) exhaustively introduces how we use it in multiple situations.
 On the other hand, **Postman** is an application for testing APIs by sending requests and receiving the responses.
 I think their [documentation](https://learning.postman.com/docs/introduction/overview/) is worth reading.

 To make it simple, here we use REST Client to send HTTP requests in the following steps: create a `*.http` or `*.rest` file, write down the HTTP request, and click "Send Request".
 For example, the following script, if sent, will be transmitted to the localhost:5000, which then returns `{ message: "Backend is running!" }` back if the server is operating normally.